Jack Vidgen: 2019–2020: The Voice and Australia Decides

-2020–present: America's Got Talent, I'm a Celebrity! and The Masked Singer
+2020–present: America's Got Talent and other television appearances

-In January 2020, Vidgen appeared on the second season of America's Got Talent: The Champions.
+In January 2020, Vidgen appeared as a contestant on the second season of America's Got Talent: The Champions, however he didn't make the cut to the semi-finals.
 In January 2021, he appeared on the seventh season of I'm a Celebrity...Get Me Out of Here!
 Australia and was the first contestant to be eliminated.
-In October 2021, Vidgen was revealed as the "Kebab" on The Masked Singer (Australian season 3), making it to the semi-finals.
-In 2022, Vidgen competed on The Challenge: Australia.
+In October 2021, Vidgen was revealed as the "Kebab" on The Masked Singer (Australian season 3), making it to the semi-finals and placing fourth overall.